ankidroid/Anki-Android/Advanced-formatting.md

 }
 ```

-If you just want images with a certain class to be inverted (e.g. LaTeX images), then you can specify that class instead of img:
+Alternatively, if you only want images with a certain class to be inverted (for instance LaTeX images), then you can specify that class name instead of `img`:

 ```css
 .night_mode .latex {